-Professional services costs increased over the past year as BNA has provided Notices claiming entitlement to compensation and relief under the Project Agreement.
+Professional services costs increased over the past year because of additional Notices for claims and entitlements to compensation and relief under the Project Agreement.

-Payroll and Benefits expenses are higher in the current period mainly as a result of increased headcount, as WDBA added staff to meet the needs of the project.
+Payroll and Benefits expenses are higher in the current period mainly because of increased headcount, as WDBA added staff to meet the needs of the project.